PierrunoYT/rubiks-cube-3d/README.md

 - **Click Color** - Select a color from the picker (bottom left)
 - **Click Face** - Click on any cube sticker to change its color
 - All 6 standard Rubik's cube colors available (Red, Orange, White, Yellow, Green, Blue)

+### Solution Finder
+- **Get Solution Button** - Click to analyze the cube and get solving steps
+- **Next Step** - Execute one move at a time with visual guidance
+- **Auto Solve** - Automatically execute all remaining steps
+- Shows moves in standard Rubik's cube notation (R, L', U2, etc.)

 ## 🚀 Getting Started